 It’s my 20th wedding anniversary next week.
-This led me to thinking about what I’d do differently if I could do it over again and what mistakes we made at the time.
+This led me to thinking about what I’d do differently with my wedding budget if I could do it over again and what mistakes we made at the time.
 It was still a great day, but there are definitely some things we would do differently.
 Of course things were very different back then.
-I got married in Hereford.
-I never dreamed at that point that I would be a wedding photographer in Berkshire.
+When I got married in Hereford in the year 2000 I never dreamed that I would be a wedding photographer in Berkshire.
 I also never realised how many weddings I would end up seeing in my lifetime, I still enjoy them tremendously though and every one is different, even if they do follow a general pattern.

 This is important, I wouldn’t want my wedding guests to starve, or worse be poisoned!
 These days everyone has allergies, is on a diet or is picky about what they eat on principle.
-To get this right you need to get your guest list sorted out early and find out who are the people who need special attention for their diet.
+Get your guest list sorted out early and find out who are the people who need special attention for their diet.
 You won’t be able to please everyone, so don’t stress about it too much.
 And remember, 10 years on, unless it was a disaster, people won’t really remember the food too much.
-That being said, I still remember that one wedding where they fed me paella, it was awesome!
 At my wedding we had beef wellington and my mum, being an awkward customer, didn’t like beef….
 Of course a good wedding photographer should remember to capture some shots of that delicious nosh that you paid for…

 The Wedding Venue

 I’m not just talking about THE dress here, but all the bridesmaids outfits and groom’s party outfits.
 It does seem kind of odd to spend quite so much money on outfits you will wear just once.
 It’s worth shopping around until you find something that you feel comfortable in though, as you will be spending all day in it.
-If you book a photographer who does engagement type shoots you could always ask them to do a pre-wedding or post-wedding shoot.
+If you book a photographer who does engagement type shoots you could always ask them to do a pre-wedding or post-wedding shoot ( like this one I did recently ).
 Those epic bridal images you see on pinterest are very often not shot on the wedding day, as there simply isn’t time to hike up the nearest mountain or head for the beach and wait for sunset.
 While I do take photos of the dress hanging up I prefer to focus my attention on how it looks on the bride!

 You knew this one was coming didn’t you?
 Part of my point in this article is that people spend a fortune on “things” at a wedding, and then scrimp on the person tasked with recording those things in a beautiful and artistic fashion.
 I’ve been asked to shoot weddings for less than the price of the starters at the wedding breakfast before ( I didn’t accept before you ask! ).
 You should really be setting aside 10% of your budget for the photography.
 The images from your wedding will last a lifetime, long after everyone has forgotten what the pudding was.